 Related: How to Create a Sales Process Flowchart in 5 Steps

-Workflow charts for human resources (HR)
+Workflow Diagrams for Human Resources (HR)

 Finally, workflow charts can help streamline complex human resources (HR) procedures, such as recruitment, employee onboarding, performance management and benefits enrollment.